-- 37.1 Under the Code you must have procedures for dealing fairly, efficiently and promptly with any communication from the motorist.
-The procedures must give drivers and keepers the chance to challenge a Parking Charge Notice.
-If a motorist pays a Parking Charge Notice and then appeals, you do not have to consider the appeal unless you opt to do so. - 37.2 If a driver challenges a parking charge notice you must review the case and decide whether to:
+- 31.1 Under the Code you must have procedures for dealing fairly, efficiently and promptly with any communication from the motorist.
+The procedures must give drivers and keepers the chance to appeal a Parking Charge Notice.
+If a motorist pays a Parking Charge Notice and then appeals, you do not have to consider the appeal unless you opt to do so. - 31.2 Whenever you issue a parking charge notice, motorists must first use your procedures for resolving appeals, before being able to refer them to an independent appeal service.
+You must tell motorists at what stage the independent appeals service becomes available. - 31.3 If the motorist asks for it, you must make available any photographic evidence you have.